docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/externalobject-object.rst

 ExternalObject object
 =====================

 You specify the name of the library in the constructor.
-The constructor searches for the named library using the paths defined in the static property :ref:`ExternalObject.searchFolders <missing link>`.
+The constructor searches for the named library using the paths defined in the static property :ref:`ExternalObject.searchFolders <externalobject-class-properties>`.

 If you are having difficulty loading your library as an ExternalObject, set the property ``ExternalObject.log`` to ``true``, then call ``ExternalObject.search('lib:myLibrary')``.
 This function